yiar/Jazzcode/README.md

  <br/><br/>

-# Our Concept & Prototype
+# Our Concept and Prototype